nopnop2002/Raspberry-ili9325/README.md

 This is library for RaspberryPi/OrangePi.
+You can use a shield for UNO R3 at this library.
 This library can show a chart to ILI9325/9431 TFT Shield.
 Primarily, this TFT Shiled is the one for Arduino.